 Both PepsiCo and Coca-Cola claim to now have strict human rights policies and commitments, as well as long-term environmental goals.
 Both have pledged to reduce single-use packaging, for example, and up their use of recycled materials.

-But ocean conservation nonprofit Oceana maintains that neither is doing enough.
-In a May 2022 report, it claimed that even if recycled plastic targets are met, more than 33 billion plastic bottles will still enter the world’s waterways.
+In a May 2022 report, ocean conservation nonprofit Oceana claimed that even if recycled plastic targets are met, more than 33 billion plastic bottles will still enter the world’s waterways.
 “Unless highly improbable swift and significant improvements in bottle collection systems are made globally, the five beverage brands will not be able to meet their recycled content targets by 2025,” the report adds.

 However, if you love the taste of Coke, but would prefer to avoid beverage giants like Coca-Cola and PepsiCo, you’re not totally out of options.
 There are a few drink brands out there that offer more environmentally friendly alternatives, with a very similar taste.
 Here are five brands to look out for next time you get a craving for the caramel-colored fizz.
 And, of course, they’re vegan, too.

-Founded in England back in the early 1900s, Fentimans has been around for some time and is known for its specialty: botanical brewing.
-Essentially, the company infuses botanical ingredients into simmering water, in a bid to extract their natural flavors.
+Founded in England back in the early 1900s, Fentimans has been around for some time and is known for botanical brewing.
+The company infuses botanical ingredients into simmering water in a bid to extract their natural flavors.
 For this reason, its Curiosity Cola isn’t exactly like Coca-Cola or Pepsi, which rely on more artificial ingredients, but it is still sweet, and arguably, more flavorful.
 According to the brand, one of the main plant ingredients in its Curiosity Cola, which is packaged in glass bottles, is cinnamon, which is added for “depth of flavor.”

 FIND IT HERE